LJWatson/website-tink-eleventy/src/posts/2021-07-26-accessibe-and-data-protection.md

 >This information does not include, actual content/text from the webpage or form or field information.

-The interesting word there is `actual`.
-AccessiBe may not collect `actual content`, but (according to the [AccessiBe homepage](https://web.archive.org/web/20210718152033/https://accessibe.com/):
+The interesting word there is "actual".
+AccessiBe may not collect "actual content" like an image, but (according to the [AccessiBe homepage](https://web.archive.org/web/20210718152033/https://accessibe.com/):

 >AccessiBe uses contextual understanding and image recognition to scan and analyze the functionality of every element on your website...

-So it might not collect the `actual content` from the website, but it says nothing about the data it collects by scanning the content and images.
+So it might not collect the "actual" image content from the website, but it says nothing about the data it collects by scanning the content and images to find out what is in them.

 The privacy policy goes on to say: